Fairburn in Fulton County, Georgia — The American South (South Atlantic)

 Erected 1955 by Georgia Historical Commission.
 (Marker Number 060-24A.)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this Shadnor Baptist Church (approx. 2.1 miles away); Site: Old Red Oak P.O.
-1864 (approx. 4˝ miles away); Palmer Family Cemetery (approx. 5.3 miles away); Ramah Baptist Church (approx. 5˝ miles away); Hopeful Primitive Baptist Church (approx. 6.1 miles away); Confederate Army of Tennessee (approx. 6.2 miles away); Confederate Monument (approx. 6.2 miles away); Palmetto (approx. 6.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Shadnor Baptist Church (approx. 2.1 miles away); Site: Old Red Oak P.O.
+1864 (approx. 4½ miles away); Palmer Family Cemetery (approx. 5.3 miles away); Ramah Baptist Church (approx. 5½ miles away); Hopeful Primitive Baptist Church (approx. 6.1 miles away); Confederate Army of Tennessee (approx. 6.2 miles away); Confederate Monument (approx. 6.2 miles away); Palmetto (approx. 6.2 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 An historic marker at Col. Duncan G. Campbell's home, and the birthplace of his son, U.S. Supreme Court Justice John Archibald Campbell, located in Washington, Georgia.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 6, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 982 times since then and 25 times this year.
+This page was last revised on January 26, 2020.
+It was originally submitted on July 6, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,014 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on July 6, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.